 \begin{proposition} The uncentered influence functions for the functionals $\E\{\mu_a(\bX)e_a(\bX)\}$, $\E\{\pi_a(\bX)e_a(\bX)\}$, $\E\{\mu_a(\bX)\pi_{a}(\bX)e_a(\bX)\}$, and $\E[e_a(\bX)]$ are given by $\varphi_{4, a}(\bO; \eta), \varphi_{5, a}(\bO; \eta)$, $\varphi_{6, a}(\bO; \eta)$, $\varphi_{7, a}(\bO; \eta)$, respectively, where

 \end{proposition}

-This result follows from a simple application of the chain-rule \citep{kennedy2022semiparametric}; we omit the full derivation for brevity.
-One-step estimators for linear combinations of any of the functionals noted in Propositions 6 and \ref{prop:new} can be constructed using this result and those from Proposition 6.
+This result follows from a simple application of the chain-rule \cite{kennedy2022semiparametric}; we omit the full derivation for brevity.
+One-step estimators for linear combinations of any of the functionals noted in Propositions 6 and \ref{prop:new} can be constructed using these results.
 Extending the conditions and results of Theorems 1 and 2 to show the asymptotic normality of the resulting estimator is straightforward, though we also omit this for brevity.